ruromgar/ruromgar/README.md

 ### A little more about me...

-Interested in environmentalism ([join us!](https://github.com/Common-Action)), urban music, bodybuilding and causal inference - in that order.
+Interested in environmentalism, urban music, bodybuilding and causal inference - in that order.
 Currently learning about NLP cause I think it's cool.